The following article is excerpted from Arnold’s book Be Not Afraid: Overcoming the Fear of Death.

 Then there is Esther, the stepdaughter of one of my sisters, who was diagnosed with an aggressive cancer when she was ten.
 Within days this lively girl who loved to skip rope, play tag, and go horse riding with her father found herself confined to a bed.
 Soon afterward one of her legs had to be amputated.
 Esther wept, then pulled herself together and asked for a prosthesis.
 “I’ll be walking by Christmas – just wait and see,” she promised.
 Later she went blind.
 Again she refused to be cowed, and spoke of continuing to take piano lessons anyway.
 Cheerful and plucky, she didn’t die of cancer so much as fight it until the end.

-With the will to live, a person can overcome unbelievable odds.
+With the will to live,.
 But death cannot be forestalled forever, and eventually physical life must draw to a close.
 Strangely, our culture resists this truth.
 In Florida, thousands of the elderly congregate in retirement communities where they dance, date, exercise, and sunbathe – and pay exorbitant amounts for facelifts to keep up the appearance of perpetual youth.
 No one would begrudge the aged a chance to have fun or “live life to the full.”
 But at the same time there is something disturbing about acting like you’re twenty when you’re really seventy – as if such a pretense could stave off wrinkles and heart disease, incontinence and memory loss.